BTGuard is a Canadian VPN with servers located across North America, Europe, and Asia.

 Servers and Locations: Three to tango

 The networks they are offering are located in just 3 countries; Canada, the Netherlands, and Singapore.
-This increases the risks of connection loss if a user is far from any of these servers.

 We do hope they expand soon, though!